ozkary/machine-learning-engineering/projects/drug-drug-interaction/README.md

 5. Providing an API, so tools can integrate and make a risk analysis.
    - Build a local app
    - Build an Azure function for cloud deployment

+> Since there are multiple possible drug-drug interactions, this is a multi-class target study

 The successful implementation of this study has the potential to aid healthcare practices.
 By unraveling intricate patterns and predicting DDIs with accuracy, this research could pave the way for a transformative impact on public health.
 The outcomes may empower healthcare professionals to implement timely preventive measures and personalized interventions for individuals susceptible to adverse effects arising from drug interactions.